The D.O.C.

 Tracy Lynn Curry (born June 10, 1968), better known by his stage name the D.O.C., is an American rapper, songwriter, and record producer.
-Along with his solo career, he was a member of the Southern hip hop group Fila Fresh Crew, and later co-wrote for and collaborated with the gangsta rap group N.W.A and Eazy-E. He has also worked with record producer Dr. Dre, co-writing Dre's first album, The Chronic, while Dre produced Curry's first solo album, No One Can Do It Better (1989), which was released by Eazy-E's Ruthless Records in a joint venture with Atlantic Records.
+Along with his solo career, he was a member of the Southern hip-hop group Fila Fresh Crew, and later co-wrote for and collaborated with the gangsta rap group N.W.A and Eazy-E. He has also worked with record producer Dr. Dre, co-writing Dre's first album, The Chronic (1992), while Dre produced Curry's first solo album, No One Can Do It Better (1989), which was released by Eazy-E's Ruthless Records in a joint venture with Atlantic Records.
 With Dr. Dre and record executives Suge Knight and Dick Griffey, Curry co-founded Death Row Records in 1991, which has signed artists including Tupac Shakur and Snoop Dogg.

 After the disbandment of Fila Fresh Crew in 1988, Curry promptly began recording solo work.
-No One Can Do It Better peaked at number 20 on the Billboard 200 and spawned two number one songs on the Hot Rap Songs chart: "It's Funky Enough" and "The D.O.C. & The Doctor".
+No One Can Do It Better peaked at number 20 on the Billboard 200 and spawned two number 1 songs on the Hot Rap Songs chart: "It's Funky Enough" and "The D.O.C. & The Doctor".
 Shortly after the album's release, Curry suffered a severe car crash that permanently changed his voice.
 Since his accident, he has released two more albums, Helter Skelter in 1996 and Deuce in 2003.

 At the 66th Annual Grammy Awards, Curry won a Grammy Lifetime Achievement Award along with N.W.A., alongside Ice Cube, MC Ren, and DJ Yella.

-Early life and education
+Early life

 The D.O.C. was a natural, by far the most gifted rapper I have ever heard.
 You can talk all you want about Slick Rick or Rakim.
 The D.O.C.'s machine-gun mouth takes the title.
 No one could do it better.

 — Jerry Heller on the D.O.C.

 Tracy Lynn Curry was born on June 10, 1968, in Dallas, Texas.
-As a teenager, Curry began his career as a member of Fila Fresh Crew, a hip hop trio that originated in Dallas, Texas.
+As a teenager, Curry began his career as a member of Fila Fresh Crew, a hip-hop trio.
 While in the group, Curry was known as Doc-T.